 The politics of transparency and the intentional exposure of one's own personal life are modifying certain conventions regarding the separation between the public and the private, even in those countries that used to clearly distinguish the two spheres.
 In any case, this over-exposure of private life is bringing about a transformation in the logic of the game, which turns politicians into victims or beneficiaries depending on the particular situation.
-Among the causes of this transformation, we can note growing competition among the means of communication, a degree of de-ideologization and the personalization of campaigns or the development of internet.
+Among the causes of this transformation, we can note growing competition among the means of communication, a degree of de-ideologisation and the personalisation of campaigns or the development of the internet.
 These are factors that clearly contribute to our understanding of some mechanisms without which this change in the limit of our collective attention would not have been possible.
-But there are reasons of a more structural nature that suggest that we are living in a time of expansion and generalization of the private that weighs on the public space and denaturalizes it.
-This tendency is going to persist and one of our principal challenges is determining how to confront it based, among other things, on new considerations about the relationship between the private and the public.
-It is not so much a question of protecting politicians' right to a private life but preserving the integrity of the democratic process.
+But there are reasons of a more structural nature that suggest that we are living in a time of expansion and generalisation of the private that weighs on the public space and denatures it.
+This tendency is going to persist, and one of our principal challenges is determining how to confront it based on new considerations regarding the relationship between the private and the public, among other things.
+It is not so much a question of protecting politicians' right to a private life, but preserving the integrity of the democratic process.

-One argument for limiting public use of politicians' private lives would come from the protection of an individual right, that allows each of us, politicians included, to prevent having activities that they want to protect from general scrutiny revealed, observed or exposed without their consent.
+One argument for limiting the public use of politicians' private lives would come from the protection of an individual right, that allows each of us, politicians included, to prevent activities that they would prefer not to be subjected to general scrutiny from being revealed, observed or exposed without their consent.
 It is not a bad argument, since those who govern also have a right to privacy, but it is weak since it does not take into account that we are not speaking about just any citizen.
 Competing for a public office is a free choice for the candidate, who should be conscious of the burdens it entails.
-Those who struggle for power must know that they cannot claim the right to privacy to the same extent as ordinary citizens.
+Those who strive for power must know that they cannot claim the right to privacy to the same extent as ordinary citizens.
 Greater power entails greater responsibility and therefore less freedom in which to hide.
-Those who exercise political power would like to enjoy being invisible in order to do what they wish they could do without suffering a public reprimand or censure [11].
+Those who exercise political power would like to enjoy being invisible in order to do what they wish they could do without suffering a public reprimand or censure (Urbinati 2013, 169).

-But the argument that is focused on the protection of the private life of those who represent or govern us is insufficient, especially, because it does not center on the good that must be preserved.
-When it is a question of political representatives, it is the demands of democratic space that determines their rights and their particular obligations.
-Granting politicians an unlimited right to privacy would assure them excessive power of control over the public discourse, which would lower the quality of democratic debate.
-Politicians have a demand for responsibility that relativizes or diminishes their right to a private life.
-This demand would justify making public certain behaviors that are generally considered private (information about their physical or mental health if it could affect their abilities, their financial situation or even the economic situation of their family members that could create conflicts of interests or any circumstance that might condition their public behavior).
-The principle of democratic responsibility authorizes a certain degree of publicity about the private life of politicians, to the extent that information is considered necessary to evaluate their past, present or future capacity to assume a public function.
+But the argument that is focused on the protection of the private life of those who represent or govern us is insufficient, especially, because it does not centre on the good that must be preserved.
+When it is a question of political representatives, it is the demands of democratic space that determine their rights and their particular obligations.
+Granting politicians an unlimited right to privacy would ensure that they enjoyed excessive power of control over the public discourse, which would lower the quality of democratic debate.
+Politicians are subject to a demand for responsibility that relativises or diminishes their right to a private life.
+This demand would justify making public certain behaviour that is generally considered private (information about their physical or mental health if it could affect their abilities, their financial situation or even the economic situation of their family members that could create conflicts of interest, or any circumstance that might condition their public behaviour).
+The principle of democratic responsibility authorises a certain degree of publicity regarding the private life of politicians, to the extent that information is considered necessary to evaluate their past, present or future capacity to assume a public function.